MikolajGajos/TetrisSFML/README.md

 ## Installation

 Project was made in Visual Studio 2022.
-You don't need to install SFML every file is already in project folder.
+You don't need to install SFML every file is already in the project folder.